subract/subract.github.io/content/posts/three-ways-break-backups/index.md

 I checked the date [on the release](https://mariadb.com/kb/en/mariadb-11-0-1-release-notes/): **February 22, 2023**.

-At last, the magnitude of my failure was at last lade bare.
+At last, the magnitude of my failure was laid bare.
 As best I can tell, my backups have been failing for around half a year, and I had no idea until a *completely independent* failure finally triggered an alert - which I then ignored for three weeks.

 ### Fix action #3